guilhermeasn/CRUD-HTTP/readme.md

 If you need your settings to be reset on each request, pass as a parameter a *callback* returning the configuration *object*.

+If you want to execute a function whenever a request is completed, send a callback in the second parameter.

 Now just import the CRUD from your configuration file:

 ```